- Cedar Roof Coatings

-Natural Cedar vs Synthetic Roof
+Natural Cedar vs. Synthetic Roof

 What Are Synthetic Cedar Shakes?

-Cedar vs. Synthetic Roof: Pros and Cons
+Natural Cedar vs. Synthetic Roof: Major Comparisons

-You may need to perform less maintenance with synthetic vs. cedar shingles, though every type of roof requires some degree of upkeep.
+You may need to perform less maintenance with synthetic shingles, though every type of roof requires some degree of upkeep.
 When wet leaves or snow pile on top of your roof, you need to clean them off regardless of what shingles sit beneath.
 You may need to do it more quickly for cedar, as wood can rot if you allow extended exposure to moisture.
-But, that rotting won't set in right away.
+But that rotting won't set in right away.